Malizma333/line-rider-command-editor-userscript/README.md

 ## Background Information

 This is a userscript for linerider.com meant to add user-interface functionality to the many hidden features blocked behind console commands.
-Currently, it supports adding camera controls (zooming, panning, rider focus) and time remapping, but there are plans to add more features in the future such as layer automation and rider skin customization.
+Currently, it supports adding camera controls (zooming, panning, rider focus) and time remapping, but there are plans to add more features in the future such as layer automation, custom gravity, and rider skin customization.

 This is the repository that actually hosts all of the code, not the place to download it.
 For the proper download, please go [here](https://github.com/Malizma333/linerider-userscript-mods) and follow the userscript install instructions.

-For feature updates, new feature requests, or bug reports, please use this [google form](https://forms.gle/LPD7cEau69WpGEcB9).

 ## User Guide